-Deciding on the color palette for your wedding design is ultimately a question of personal style.
-With endless combinations and an abundance of design inspiration at your fingertips, it's easy to feel overwhelmed.
-While we’re all for highly-detailed, nuanced design, we’re also huge fans of simplicity, which is why we can make a pretty strong case for the most classic color available for your wedding day: white.
+Deciding on the color palette of your wedding design is ultimately a question of personal style.
+With endless color combinations and an abundance of design inspiration at your fingertips, it's easy to feel overwhelmed.
+While we’re all for highly detailed, nuanced design, we’re also huge fans of simplicity, which is why we can make a pretty strong case for the most classic color available for your wedding day: white.

 Meet the Expert

-Fresh dogwood branches or white cherry blossoms would be perfect for large scale installations, while playful blooms like fritillaria and clinch might be the dose of unexpected elegance you’re looking for.
+Fresh dogwood branches or white cherry blossoms are perfect for large-scale installations while playful blooms like fritillaria and clinch offer a dose of unexpected elegance.

 Mix the Centerpieces

 Stick to a simplified design by grouping flowers together by type rather than opting for a mixed floral arrangement.
 We love the classically effortless look of a table lined with vases full of white flowers like ranunculus, roses, and baby’s breath, like this reception for this New York City wedding.

 The beauty of a textured bouquet is that it keeps things interesting even with a monochromatic color palette!
 Consider an eye-catching bridal bouquet composed of seasonal flowers all in white.

 Say “I do!” in grand fashion with an altar for the books.
 Especially delightful for an outdoor ceremony, play into the natural beauty of your venue or wedding location with towers of hydrangea in pure white.

 Take inspiration from this romantic affair in the garden of the Boston Public Library, where perennials like petunias or vincas lined the walkway for the bride’s grand entrance.
 Work with your florist to concoct a similar dreamy setup—you can always repurpose the arrangements for the reception space as well!